Doylestown in Bucks County, Pennsylvania — The American Northeast (Mid-Atlantic)

 Erected 1999 by Pennsylvania Historical and Museum Commission.

 Topics and series.
 This historical marker is listed in this topic list: Arts, Letters, Music.
-In addition, it is included in the Pennsylvania Historical and Museum Commission series list.
+In addition, it is included in the Pennsylvania Historical and Museum Commission (PHMC) series list.

 Location.
 40° 19.539′ N, 75° 7.638′ W. Marker is in Doylestown, Pennsylvania, in Bucks County.
-Marker is at the intersection of Center Street and Mercer Ave., on the left when traveling south on Center Street.
+It is at the intersection of Center Street and Mercer Ave., on the left when traveling south on Center Street.
 Touch for map.
 Marker is in this post office area: Doylestown PA 18901, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Aaron Siskind (about 500 feet away, measured in a direct line); Henry Chapman Mercer (approx. 0.3 miles away); Casimir A. Sienkiewicz (approx. 0.8 miles away); James Emory "Jimmie" Foxx (approx. 0.8 miles away); Bucks County War Memorial (approx. 0.9 miles away); James A. Michener (approx. 0.9 miles away); Doylestown High School (approx. 0.9 miles away); William H. Eastburn III, Esquire (1932-2008) (approx. 0.9 miles away).
+At least 8 other markers are within walking distance of this marker: Aaron Siskind (about 500 feet away, measured in a direct line); Henry Chapman Mercer (approx. 0.3 miles away); Casimir A. Sienkiewicz (approx. 0.8 miles away); James Emory "Jimmie" Foxx (approx. 0.8 miles away); Bucks County War Memorial (approx. 0.9 miles away); James A. Michener (approx. 0.9 miles away); Doylestown High School (approx. 0.9 miles away); William H. Eastburn III, Esquire (1932-2008) (approx. 0.9 miles away).
 Touch for a list and map of all markers in Doylestown.

-Also see . . .
-Charles Sheeler Biography - The Metropolitan Museum of Art.
+1. Charles Sheeler Biography - The Metropolitan Museum of Art.
 (Submitted on August 29, 2011, by Bill Pfingsten of Bel Air, Maryland.)